-The Saltings was one of the first designs by the team (they started working together in 1933) and is pretty much everything you would expect of early period modernism in the UK.
+The Saltings was one of the first designs by the team (they started working together in 1933) and it is pretty much everything you would expect of early period modernism in the UK.
 From the outside, at least.

-It sits along one of Hayling Island’s quiet residential roads, with ‘panoramic sea views’ from every level of the house and a large private garden maintaining privacy, as well as giving you plenty of outside space to enjoy.
+It sits on one of Hayling Island’s quiet residential roads, with ‘panoramic sea views’ from every level of the house and a large private garden maintaining privacy, as well as giving you plenty of outside space to enjoy.

 Those aren’t original, but the replacements have high-quality steel frames with double glazed panes, keeping the ‘look’ of the originals but added in some extra glazing to boost the warmth.